- 20% off Komodo & Raja Ampat liveaboards!

 - Tambora Liveaboard, Raja Ampat and Triton Bay

 There is no exhaustive list of Indonesian dive sites.
 There isn’t even an exhaustive list of dive areas.
-Dive operations are opening in, and liveaboards are giving access to, new areas, and new dive sites are being discovered all the time at existing resorts.
+Dive operations are opening in, and liveaboards are giving access to, new areas, and new dive sites are being discovered all the time, even at existing resorts.

 Here we present some of the more established areas, and try to give a taste of what’s available and why – based on its location.
-(If there’s lots of detail, it’s because we have personal experience of a place, if not, we are working from what others have told us).
 Working anti-clockwise from Bali…